Top 47 ETL Interview Questions & Answers (2025)

 20. When should we use (or not use) OLAP cubes?

 The question of whether to embrace OLAP cubes versus exploring alternative approaches is no small matter.
-The answer hinges on the specific characteristics of your data and the unique demands of your situation.
+The answer hinges on your data’s specific characteristics and your situation’s unique demands.
 In the realm of large businesses, traditional databases often struggle to generate reports with the necessary speed to address critical business challenges.

 OLAP presents a compelling solution by allowing for the pre-aggregation and pre-computation of data, enabling swift query responses.
-As such, a great use case of OLAP is when your business environment has structured analytics needs, such as in the fields of accounting and finance.
+As such, a great use case of OLAP is when your business environment has structured analytics needs, such as in accounting and finance.

 However, it’s important to consider potential hurdles when employing OLAP.
 Flexibility in data analysis can pose challenges, as modifications to OLAP cubes typically require IT involvement, potentially slowing down progress.
 Moreover, constructing an OLAP structure that effectively satisfies analytics needs can be complex in business environments where data requirements are less clearly defined.

 In a business environment that needs real-time data, OLAP is simply not the answer.
-While able to produce speedy queries, the data is certainly not produced real-time.
+While it can produce speedy queries, the data is certainly not produced in real time.

-21. You are running a SQL that is taking a long time.
+21. You are running an SQL query that is taking a long time.
 How would you know if it is taking an overlong time?
 What would you do to debug the issue and improve efficiency?

 You might start with some clarifying questions about the table size and composition of the dataset.
 A simple process you could use would be to: